-- Should be in the original container with a current pharmacy prescription label attached. - Should have the correct student's name on the prescription label and identical to the PPA form.
-A valid date of expiration.
-Expired medications will not be accepted. - Should not be mixed with any other medications (unless indicated on the label). - Should have a completed Prescriber/Parent Authorization Form (PPA) signed by a doctor and parent/guardian per prescription.
+- Stored in the original container with a current pharmacy prescription label attached. - Student's name printed on the prescription label and identical name listed on the PPA form.
+A valid date of expiration must also be printed on the label.
+Expired medications will not be accepted. - Medications should not be mixed in a container with any other medications unless indicated on the label.

-OVER-THE-COUNTER MEDICATIONS
+Over-the-Counter/Non-Prescription Medications

+Any medication requested to be administered at school requires a completed Prescriber/Parent Authorization Form (PPA) signed by a doctor and parent/guardian.
+Additional requirements include:
-- Requires completion of the Prescriber/Parent Authorization form signed by the Parent/guardian and physician. - Must be provided by the parent in the original sealed container identifying the medication name, dosage, and manufacturer's labeling.

-- Distributed according to manufacturer's recommendations/physician's order. - No aspirin or aspirin containing medication (salicylate) will be given to children or teenagers under the age of 18 years of age, unless prescribed by a physician.
+- Medication must be provided by the parent/guardian in the original unopened/sealed container identifying the medication name, dosage, and manufacturer's labeling.
+Mark student's name clearly on the original container.
+No other medications can be mixed inside the container. - Medication is to be distributed according to manufacturer's recommendations/physician's order. - No aspirin or aspirin containing medication (salicylate) will be given to children or teenagers under the age of 18 years of age, unless prescribed by a physician. - Medication must have a valid date of expiration.
+Expired medications will not be accepted. - Students may not carry medications, including over-the-counter, on their person without written documentation from the school nurse.
+Failure to comply with procedures will result in disciplinary action for the student.

-ALL NON-PRESCRIPTION MEDICATIONS MUST HAVE:

-- A new container that is unopened and sealed. - No other medications mixed inside the container. - A valid date of expiration.
-Expired medications will not be accepted.
-The student's name clearly marked on the original container. - A completed Prescriber/Parent Authorization Form (PPA) on file.

-MEDICATIONS THAT ARE "ON PERSON" OR "SELF-CARRY"
+Medications that are "On Person" Or "Self-Carry"

-The following are procedures for medications that students may need to possess on them for self-medication: Note: A parent must sign and physician approve the "Self-Administration" areas of the PPA.
+The following are procedures for medications that students may need to possess for self-medication: Note: A parent/guardian must sign, and physician approve the "Self-Administration" areas of the PPA.